Who does Eden Legal help?

 What’s your policy on handing user data over to the police?
 Eden Legal can advise on whether you are obliged to do so; or set up your privacy policies so that you are always entitled to do so when appropriate.

 Any other innovations?
-Bitcoin transactions, crowd-funding, crowd-sourcing, new employee remuneration schemes, prize competitions.
+Crypto, crowd-funding, crowd-sourcing, new employee remuneration schemes, prize competitions.
 Eden Legal can help decide how to manage and minimize legal risks.

 Does your site or app have user generated content?
 If libel or other defamatory, discriminatory, obscene, threatening, copyright or otherwise illegal content is posted do you know whether you obliged to take it down or to reveal the ID of the poster?
 Eden Legal can assist with deciding whether and if so how to accept anonymous posts, what data you need from users, what steps to take if you detect or receive a complaint regarding a user post, and how to minimize the risks if a complaint does arrive.